Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

 } \end{definition}

-From Def. \ref{DefEtaNE}, it becomes clear that if $(s_1^*, s_2^*)$ is an $\eta$-NE, then none of the transmitters can increase its own information transmission rate by more than $\eta$ bits per channel use by changing its own transmit-receive configuration and keeping the average error probability and the energy outage probability arbitrarily close to zero.
-Thus, at a given $\eta$-NE, every player achieves a utility that is $\eta$-close to its maximum achievable information rate given the transmit-receive configuration of the other players.
-Note that if $\eta = 0$, then the definition of NE is obtained \cite{Nash-PNAS-1950}.
-The following investigates the set of information and energy rate triplets that can be achieved at an $\eta$-NE.
-This set of rate triplets is known as the $\eta$-NE information-energy region.
+From Def. \ref{DefEtaNE}, it becomes clear that if $(s_1^*,\dots ,s_K^*)$ is an $\eta$-NE, then none of the transmitters can increase its own information transmission rate by more than $\eta$ bits per channel use by changing its own transmit configuration while keeping the average error probability and the energy outage probability arbitrarily close to zero.
+Thus, at a given $\eta$-NE, every player achieves a utility that is $\eta$-close to its maximum achievable information rate given the energy rate requirement $b$, the receive configuration of the information decoder, and the transmit configuration of the other players.
+Note that if $\eta$ is arbitrarily close to zero, then the definition of NE is obtained~\cite{Nash-PNAS-1950}.

+The following investigates the set of information and energy rate tuples that can be achieved at an $\eta$-NE.
+This set of rate tuples is known as the $\eta$-NE information-energy region.